samthebest/dump/draft-blogs/types-time-for-data-science-to-catch-up.md

 # Build Tools Suck! - Why Data Science Isn't Going Typed

-The other day was the last straw when I realised even the front end world is going statically typed (and rather functional) after seeing TypeScript; a statically typed version of JavaScript used to write Angular 2.0.

-What is going on!
 Why is Data Science still largely driven by dynamically typed scripting languages?
+Even the front end world is going statically typed (and rather functional) having seeing TypeScript.
 The often mathematical nature of Data Science makes this doubly shocking; if anything, Data Science should have be the first industry to fall in love with compiled statically typed languages, not the last.
+The problem needs inspection and a solution.

 Common arguments are as follows: